youngday/xmake-example/README.md

 ## local dependent packages

-wei get from github and cmake or xmake ,and installed.
+wei get from github and cmake or xmake ,and installed. xmake install --admin at /usr/local/

 * cpplinuxserial
-* coost with latest source code ,also can from xmake ,v3.0.0
+* coost with latest source code
 * gnuplot ,apt install .

 ## xmake package